(Looking for Homeschool Planner Plus, our spreadsheet planner? It's here.)

 Once you’ve confirmed your email address, you will have access to all of our downloads.
-We’ve made it easier to download this year with a single zip file – just print the pages you need.
+We’ve made it easier to download this year with a single PDF file – just print the pages you need.
 We’ve designed the planner to use a minimum of ink to help cut expenses.

 Is there a feature or record that you would like to see added to the planner?
 Let us know in the comments!